Hey, everyone! And thx all of you, who keep this awesome site alive!

 Also being in Andalucia in the south the weather is sure to be better than in the north, especiallly in March.

 Consider Nerja in Andalusia.
 It's on the Med, backed up by the Sierra de Almijara and Sierra Tejada National Parks.
 This is the unspoiled Costa del Sol, with beautiful mountains and great weather.
 If you like mountain hiking this is the place!
 Weather in the middle of March should be great - maybe not for sun bathing, but sunny and pleasant for hiking and touring.
 Nerja is about 45 minutes from Malaga (Picasso Museum) and about 75 minutes from Granada (Alhambra Palace, but make early reservation).
 Check out www.hikingwalkingspain.com and www.nerjatoday,com web sites for more information.
-Have fun! over 7 years ago
+Have fun! almost 8 years ago